-- (z) The Appeal Site lies within Flood Zones 1, 2 and 3 as shown at CD1.24 which is Appendix 4a of the Appellant's Technical Appendix 4 Flood Risk and Drainage Impact Assessment. - (aa) The proposed development will not give rise to flood risk to any people on site. - (bb) As confirmed on page 26 of the Officer report, a sustainable drainage strategy, involving the implementation of sustainable drainage in the form of swales, is proposed for managing surface water runoff on the site.
+- (qq) The Appeal Site lies within Flood Zones 1, 2 and 3 as shown at CD1.24 which is Appendix 4a of the Appellant's Technical Appendix 4 Flood Risk and Drainage Impact Assessment.
+It was confirmed on page 26 of the Councils delegated Officer report that the site passes the Sequential Test and Exception Test and the small portion of the solar array in Flood Zone 2 is compatible with respect to Flood Risk.
+The Council has since advised in their email of 9th April 2024 a lack of a sequential test is part of the Council's case with regards flood risk.
+The Sequential test and Exception Test are referred to in matters not agreed. - (rr) The proposed development will not give rise to risk to any people or buildings on site. - (ss) The proposed development will not increase the risk of flooding off site. - (tt) Rainfall falling onto the photovoltaic panels would runoff directly to the ground beneath the panels and infiltrate into the ground at the same rate as it does in the site's existing greenfield state.
+Existing drainage features would be retained, and the site would remain vegetated through construction and operation of the solar installation to prevent soil erosion.
+Whilst it is considered that the photovoltaic panels would not result in a material increase in surface water run-off, it is proposed to provide a SuDS arrangement by way of swales / filter trenches in the lower areas of the site to intercept extreme flows which may already run offsite.

+- (uu) As confirmed on page 26 of the Officer report, a sustainable drainage strategy, involving the implementation of sustainable drainage in the form of swales, is proposed for managing surface water runoff on the site.
 Swales are proposed at the low points of the application site to intercept extreme flows which may already run offsite.
-The strategy comments that the swales do not form part of a formal drainage scheme for the development but are provided as a form of 'betterment'.

-- (cc) Page 26 of the Councils delegated Officer report states that the site passes the Exception Test. - (dd) Nottinghamshire County Council as Lead Flood Risk Authority have not raised objections to the proposal from a surface water/ flood risk perspective and have no further comments to make.
-The Environment Agency have stated that they have no objection on the basis that finished floor levels would be set no lower than 18.20 metres above Ordnance Datum (AOD) and that Finished Floor Levels of all other vulnerable infrastructure shall be set no lower than 300mm above ground levels.
+The strategy comments that the swales do not form part of a formal drainage scheme for the development but are provided as a form of 'betterment'. - (vv) The proposed drainage strategy would ensure that the development would have a negligible impact upon site drainage, and surface water arising from the developed site would mimic the surface water flows arising from the site prior to the proposed development.
+The natural drainage regime would be retained except in the extreme storm event when a benefit is achieved by reducing the extreme storm run-off flows. - (ww) As confirmed on page 26 of the Councils delegated Officer report that the site passes the Exception Test and this position has not changed. - (xx) The exception test is passed. - (yy) Nottinghamshire County Council as Lead Flood Risk Authority have not raised objections to the proposal from a surface water/ flood risk perspective and the Environment Agency have stated that they have no objection on the basis that finished floor levels would be set no lower than 18.20 metres above Ordnance Datum (AOD) and that Finished floor levels of all other vulnerable infrastructure shall be set no lower than 300mm above ground levels. - (zz) Page 27 of the Officer report confirms the proposed development is acceptable in terms of flood risk and drainage and accords with the relevant planning policy 17 of LPP2.